ReinLife-AC297r/reinlife_flutter/README.md

 ReinLife is an cross-platform open source mobile Health app and research platform.

-The backend is written in Python (Flask) and can be found at XXX.
+The backend is written in Python (Flask) and can be found at [reinlife_flask](https://github.com/boerz-coding/reinlife_flask/tree/main).

 ## Current version of development tools
 Should be found in pubspec.yaml.
 I(Boer) am using Flutter 3.15.0, Java16, cocoapod 1.13.0, and Android Studio 17.0.6.